Continuing Medical Education in Peru:

 - Wilderness Pediatrics

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of the Wilderness Medical Society and Wilderness and Travel Medicine, LLC.
-The Wilderness Medical Society is accredited by the ACCME to provide continuing medical education for physicians.
-This event is eligible for credit towards the Fellowship in the Academy of Wilderness Medicine.
-Candidates may review the credits here.
+This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the Center for Emergency Medical Education and Wilderness and Travel Medicine.
+The Center for Emergency Medical Education is accredited by the ACCME to provide continuing medical education for physicians.